Maple Pumpkin Seed Butter Cups

 *If your pumpkin seed butter is particularly runny, you may want to mix a Tbsp of coconut butter with it to thicken it up a little bit.

-*I make my own pumpkin seed butter by blending up 4 cups of raw pumpkin seeds with about 1/2 tsp sea salt in a high speed blender and using the tamper to press them down into the blades until smooth.
+*If you can't find pumpkin seed butter, you can make your own by blending up 4 cups of raw pumpkin seeds with about 1/2 tsp sea salt in a high speed blender and using the tamper to press them down into the blades until smooth.
 It is a bit thicker and less spreadable than store bought, but if you want it more smooth, you can add a few Tbsp avocado oil to it while blending.